signalfx/signalfx-agent/docs/monitors/haproxy.md

 ```
 Note: Only stats pertaining to the configured proxies (i.e. listeners, frontends, backends, and servers)
 are available from the HTTP url.
 HAProxy process level stats given by command [show info](https://cbonte.github.io/haproxy-dconv/1.8/management.html#9.3-show%20info)
 are not available.
-The `show info` stats can only be scraped from an HAProxy configured stats UNIX socket.
+The `show info` stats can only be scraped from a UNIX socket.

 ### UNIX Socket Config
-The location of the HAProxy socket file is defined in the HAProxy config file, as in the following example:
+The location of the HAProxy socket file is defined in the HAProxy config file.
+For example:
 ```
 global
     daemon
     stats socket /var/run/haproxy.sock
     stats timeout 2m
 ```
-For the given location of the socket file, configure the monitor URL as shown below:
+For the above location of the socket file, configure the monitor URL as shown below:
 ```
 ...
 monitors: